sdr-enthusiasts/plane-alert-db/README.md

 - [badgers-best.csv](https://github.com/Sportsbadger/plane-alert-db/blob/main/badgers-best.csv) - My own personal selections from the main list.
 (1006)
 - [community-list.csv](https://github.com/Sportsbadger/plane-alert-db/blob/main/community-list.csv) - Open list to add your suggestions to.
 These will be moved to the main list in time.

-This [Dashboard](https://datastudio.google.com/reporting/eb19ab53-b622-4946-b34a-9667232c136d/page/4taCC) contain details of the main list and the most recent additions.
+This [Dashboard](https://datastudio.google.com/reporting/eb19ab53-b622-4946-b34a-9667232c136d/page/4taCC) contains details of the main list and the most recent additions.

 # Description of Categories